bradrn/brassica/Documentation.md

 ```
 (NB.
 If the picture looks wonky, try copying it into Notepad or a similar text editing application.)

-However, this is sometimes inconvenient.
+However, this behaviour can be inconvenient.
-For instance, consider the cross-linguistically common sound change converting V₁ʔC to V₁ʔV₁C
+For instance, consider the cross-linguistically common sound change converting V₁ʔC to V₁ʔV₁C.
-  (where of course V and C are vowels and consonants respectively).
 Though not impossible, this is difficult to write using only the syntax covered above.
-A rule like `V ʔ / V ʔ V / _ C` fails, since the second `V` in the replacement has no corresponding category in the target:
+A rule like `V ʔ / V ʔ V / _ C` fails, since the second `V` in the replacement corresponds to no category in the target:
 ```
 V ʔ / V ʔ V / _ C
 ┬     ┬   ┬